pfh/weitrix/README.md

 # weitrix

-(under development) R package for working with matrices with precision weights.
+R package for working with matrices with precision weights.

 Install with: